This page shows how to create a Kubernetes Service object that provides load-balanced access to an application running in a cluster.

 curl <minikube-node-ip-address>:<service-node-port>

-us the IP address of your Minikube node,
+where <minikube-node-ip-address> us the IP address of your Minikube node,

-is the NodePort value for your service.
+and <service-node-port> is the NodePort value for your service.

-As an alternative to using kubectl expose
+As an alternative to using kubectl expose, you can use a

 service configuration file